Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/VGG16_for_TensorFlow/README.md

 Examples:
 - Case for single NPU
     - Modify the ID of NPU in *device_group* in *scripts/run_1p.sh*, default ID is *0*.
-    - In *scripts/train_1p.sh* , python scripts part should look like as follows.
-For more detailed command lines arguments, please refer to [Command line arguments](#command-line-arguments)
+    - In *scripts/train_1p.sh* , python scripts part should look like as follows, make sure that the "--data_dir" modify the path of the user generated tfrecord.
         ```shell
         python3.7 ${dname}/train.py --rank_size=1 \
             --mode=train \